BambooTracker/BambooTracker/specs/bank_specs_v1.1.0.md

 | `0x05`    | Square-masked sawtooth          |
 | `0x06`    | Square-masked inversed sawtooth |

-When wave form is square-masked, unit subdata is set one of the 2 types of data:
+When waveform is square-masked, unit subdata is set one of the 2 types of data:

 - If bit 16 is 0, it is raw data.
 Bit 0-11 is square mask period.
 - If bit 16 is 1, it is tone/mask ratio.
 Bit 0-7 is mask part and bit 8-15 is tone part.

-The other wave form set unit subdata to `-1`.
+The other waveform set unit subdata to `-1`.

 In SSG tone/noise, unit data defined as: